 Babette Mangolte emerged as a key figure in New York’s 1970s avant garde art, film and performance scenes, and is celebrated equally for her work as a filmmaker, photographer and cinematographer.
 For over four decades, her practice has addressed complex questions about the act of looking.

 Watch Mangolte’s evocative first film, which presents the point of view of a young girl looking at the world around her.
-In this re-reading of Henry James’ novel of the same name, we see glimpses of gestures, exchanges and body parts filmed primarily in close-up from a low angle.
+In this re-reading of Henry James’ novel of the same name, we see glimpses of gestures, exchanges and body parts.
 Experimenting with the possibilities of subjective filmmaking, What Maisie Knew unfolds as a set of situations that repeat and evolve over the film’s duration.
 Its small cast includes choreographer Yvonne Rainer and composer Philip Glass.

 The feature is paired with the short film Visible Cities, which follows two women looking for a home in the increasingly gated and exclusionary southern California landscape.

 What Maisie Knew, United States 1975, 16mm, black and white, sound, 60 min

 Visible Cities, United States 1991, 16mm, colour, sound, 31 min

 See more from Babette Mangolte

 This event forms part of the Tate Film Pioneers series Babette Mangolte: How to Look.
 In dialogue with the artist’s display on Level 3 of Tate Modern’s Blavatnik Building, this series presents three films and an artist talk exploring the act of looking.
 Also see Babette Mangolte: The Camera: Je, or La Caméra: I.